US high school students wrote enthusiastic letters to Xi Jinping, Chinese state media reports - ExBulletin

 US high school students wrote enthusiastic letters to Xi Jinping, Chinese state media reports

-(Daily Caller) Students at an Illinois high school were directed by their teacher to write gushing letters to the Chinese dictator, Chinese state media reported Wednesday.
+Students at an Illinois high school were ordered by their teacher to write enthusiastic letters to the Chinese dictator, Chinese state media reported Wednesday.

 Several months later, Xi reportedly responded to Niles North students, praising their writing and encouraging them to continue studying Chinese, according to Global Times.

-Following Xi’s letter and pressure from Niles North Chinese teacher Limin Doves, the Illinois high school has since reportedly established a sister school relationship with Fuzhou No. 1 High School in the Chinese province. of Fujian, according to Global Times.
+Following Xi’s letter and a “push” from Niles North’s Chinese language instructor, Limin Dove, the Illinois high school has since reportedly established a sister school relationship with No. Fuzhou in the Chinese province of Fujian, according to Global Times.

-And, as with Niles North High School, Xi also reportedly took the time to respond to 4th graders at Cascade Elementarys, AP found, encouraging high school students to become young ambassadors of China-US friendship.
+And, as with Niles North High School, Xi also reportedly took the time to respond to 4th graders at Cascade Elementary, AP found, encouraging high school students to “become young ‘ambassadors’ of China-China friendship.”
+American”.

 |